The Side Gig: Everything You Need to Start Earning on the Side

 There are a few things that we need to acknowledge up front:

 • The easiest way to earn money on the side is to freelance.
-You can start earning money immediately, you can rapidly test your offerings, and you can cut through the unnecessary work of productizing and increasing your salary.
+You can start earning money immediately, rapidly test your offerings, and cut through the unnecessary work of productizing and increasing your salary.

 • Just like dating, it will probably take repeated failures to find a good match between your hobbies and what the market wants.

 That last point is very important.
-Sometimes people spend so much time building up a business with business cards and websites and licenses that when they actually launch and find the market won’t pay for their offering, they give up, exhausted and frustrated.
-I’ll show you how to streamline the process so you can rapidly test ideas and refine them (OR, skip ahead to The Overnight Business Idea Generator).
+Sometimes, people spend so much time building up a business with business cards, websites, and licenses that when they actually launch and find the market won’t pay for their offering, they give up, exhausted and frustrated.
+I’ll show you how to streamline the process so you can rapidly test ideas and refine them.

 Example #1: How I used these principles to launch this site